BY SOFO ARCHON

 God smiled.
 It is simple, he said, Love only requires one skill.
 These people learned early on to share and feed one another.
 While the greedy only think of themselves… [Author unknown]

-Sometimes, thinking of our personal gratification, we tend to forget our interdependence with everyone and everything around us.
-As the parable makes it clear, not to help our fellow human beings simply means harming our very selves, since we are all connected on a very deep level.
+Sometimes, thinking solely of our personal gratification, we tend to forget our interdependence with everyone and everything around us, so much so that we stop caring about them.
+But, as the parable makes it clear, by doing so, not only don’t we help others overcome their suffering, but we’re also unconsciously harming ourselves, since we are all connected on a very deep level.